 Which Of These Mammals Has Fingerprints Virtually Indistinguishable From A Human’s?

 If you’re looking for animals with fingerprints at all, let alone fingerprints like a human being has, it makes sense to look at our closest primate relatives like chimpanzees and gorillas—both of which have fairly human-like fingerprints as you might expect.
-What you might not expect is that the very distantly related mammal, the koala bear, also has fingerprints.
+What you might not expect is that the very distantly related mammal, the koala, also has fingerprints.

-Not only do koala bears have fingerprints (a relatively recent and totally independent-from-primates evolutionary adaptation), but those fingerprints are shockingly human-like.
+Not only do koalas have fingerprints (a relatively recent and totally independent-from-primates evolutionary adaptation), but those fingerprints are shockingly human-like.
 So human-like, in fact, that even when studied with modern forensic tools, it’s nearly impossible to tell them apart.
 Even on a tiny scanning electron microscope level—the image here is of a koala fingerprint and surface area (left) and a human one (right)—the surface of a koala’s finger pads look like a human’s fingertips.